dailystory/docs/articles/changelog/2020/may.md

 ## May 14, 2020
 * updated funnel docs and refactor conversions by camapaign
 * add funnel lookup by uuid
+* move conversion to separate class file in funnel

 ## May 13, 2020
 * initial check in for manage email senders